rjray/advent-clojure-basis/README.md

 Once this template is used to create a new repo, do the following:

 1. Edit `project.clj` to change the `:url` and `:description` properties
+2. Edit `LICENSE` to change `20XX` to the current year
-2. Edit this file to change `20XX` to the current year
+3. Edit this file to change `20XX` to the current year
-3. Delete everything from second level-1 header ("Advent of Code Clojure Basis") to the end
+4. Delete everything from second level-1 header ("Advent of Code Clojure Basis") to the end